aniton/AutoImplant-2020-2021/README.md

 ## Installation

-Execute from the directory you want the repo to be installed:
+Execute from the directory if you want the repo to be installed:

 ```
 git clone https://github.com/aniton/AutoImplant-2020-2021.git